imabelaus/Market-Value-Prediction/README.md

 ### Objectives

-* **Providing insights:** Assist player signings by filtering datapoints in dataset to privide useful information for scouts our staff dealing with buying/selling players.
+* **Providing insights:** Assist player signings by filtering datapoints to provide useful information for scouts our staff dealing with buying/selling players.

 * **Make accurate predictions:** Make a model to predict market value of fooball players.
 Clubs also have the opportunity to make assign a fair market price for players they want to buy and avoid paying too much for players and use wisely their budget.